-The citizens of Mountain Home voted to allow the district to levy a General Maintenance and Operations Levy (Supplemental Levy) for \$2,700,000.
-This levy has to be renewed every two (2) years and must be passed by the patrons with a 50% approval rate.
+The citizens of Mtn.
+Home voted to allow us to levy a General Maintenance and Operations Levy for \$2,700,000.
+This levy has to be renewed every 2 years and must be passed by the patrons with a 50% approval rate.
 FY 2016 is the second year of the current levy authorization.
 This levy generates approximately 12% of our annual revenue.